forwardemail/forwardemail.net/app/views/about/index.md

 On November 23, 2020 we publicly launched out of our beta program.

-In February of 2021, we refactored our codebase to remove all [Python](https://en.wikipedia.org/wiki/Python_\(programming_language\)) dependencies – which allowed our stack to become 100% [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [Node.js](https://en.wikipedia.org/wiki/Node.js).
+In February 2021, we refactored our codebase to remove all [Python](https://en.wikipedia.org/wiki/Python_\(programming_language\)) dependencies – which allowed our stack to become 100% [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [Node.js](https://en.wikipedia.org/wiki/Node.js).

 On September 27, 2021, [we added support](/email-forwarding-regex-pattern-filter) for email forwarding aliases to match [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

-Throughout 2022 we were hyperfocused and overlooked updating this page – but here are some highlights:

-* Answered thousands of customer support requests and re-designed the onboarding experience.
-* Improved email deliverability through optimized code logic and robust error handling.
-* Worked with major domain name registrars to fight spam campaigns.
-* Maximized resiliency and redundancy across our Web, API, and SMTP servers.
-* Added real-time spam learning, defense against account impersonation, and blocking of complex attack vectors.

-In January 2023, we launched a re-designed website, which is [optimized for page speed across all devices](https://pagespeed.web.dev/report?url=https%3A%2F%2Fforwardemail.net%2Fen\&form_factor=desktop).
+In January 2023, we launched a re-designed and page-speed optimized website.

 [arc]: https://en.wikipedia.org/wiki/Authenticated_Received_Chain